-It has been a long time coming, but we’re happy to announce the hostels on these pages are open now or taking bookings.
-Some are offering reduced rates for exclusive use, at others you can hire a private room and enjoy shared areas with social distancing in place.
+It has been a long time coming, but we’re happy to announce the hostels on these pages are open now and taking bookings.
+Some are offering reduced rates for exclusive use, at others you can hire a private room and enjoy shared areas with social distancing to keep you safe.
 There are hostels and bunkhouses in some amazing locations and they offer great value for money.
 Look no further for a staycation cure to your lockdown blues.

 Here are the latest updates on rules for groups and shared accommodation

-You can also hire a private room in a hostel.
-This can be shared by any number of people from an extended household.
-This is different to Scotland and England.
-Showers can be en-suite or with a dedicated shower assigned to each extended household.
+These same groups can hire a private room in a hostel.
+Showers can be en-suite or with a dedicated shower.
 Toilets can be shared as long as they are cleaned regularly.
-Shared facilities (kitchens, dining rooms, lounges) can be open with physically distancing in place between households.
+Shared facilities (kitchens, dining rooms, lounges) can be open with physically distancing in place.

-At the moment (in Alert Level 2 and the first stage of Alert Level 1 ) an extended household in Wales is three Welsh households and their support bubbles which have permanently joined.
+At the moment (in Alert Level 1 ) an extended household in Wales is three Welsh households and their support bubbles which have permanently joined.
 Any three households from England or Scotland can combine to form an extended household while in Wales without breaking Welsh law.

 The Scottish Government have published a road map for re-opening .